Josh9182/Josh9182/README.md

 ## JavaScript
 Project Name  | Description   |  Topic
 ------------- | ------------- | ------------------
 [Automation Software Frontend]() | The frontend will be divided into several parts.
 To start, HTML will be utilized to create the web structure and CSS w/SASS to customize structure elements.
 Using the React framework, base / advanced UI elements via JSX will be created in combination with TypeScript's readability.
 Jest will be used, necessary for its "expect" & "toBe" functions.
-Lastly Cypress will be included for time travel debugging such as "get" and "should". | HTML, CSS, SASS, JavaScript, React, TypeScript, Jest, Cypress
+Lastly Cypress will be included for DOM debugging. | HTML, CSS, SASS, JavaScript, React, TypeScript, Jest, Cypress